chopsuey5000/Arduino-and-ESP8266-wifi-setup/README.md

 - [ESPlorer](http://esp8266.ru/esplorer/) or [Lua Loader](http://benlo.com/esp8266/) downloaded
 - Arduino Leonardo

-This example shows how to communicate and execute functions with parameters stored in the ESP8266 from Arduino through serial port.

 This example shows how to join a wireless network with the ESP8266.
 Sending the credentials of the network from an Arduino through serial port to ESP8266.
 Once the nertwork is joined the ESP8266 returns to Arduino the IP and MAC Address of the ESP8266 through serial port.